Best Places to Go Camping on Long Island with Kids

 Open year-round

 This is a small, quiet, and secluded camping destination that accommodates tents, trailers, pop-ups, motor homes, and camping vans.
 The campground also offers water and electricity.
-The six acres of property offer restrooms, showers, a dump station, and Wi-Fi.
+The 6 acres of property offer restrooms, showers, a dump station, and Wi-Fi.
 Contained fires and house pets are permitted.

-RELATED: 100 Things to Do with LI Kids Before They Grow Up
+RELATED100 Things to Do with LI Kids Before They Grow Up

 Enjoy Montauk County Park at sunset durng your camping trip on Long Island